Become an Overlake Medical Center Volunteer

 - Reference for college application and service hours.

 Interested in Becoming a Volunteer?

 Volunteers must be 18 years or older and have a high school diploma/GED.
-High school students can refer to our summer program below.
+High school students please refer to our special volunteer programs below.

 Special Volunteer Programs: